-Bush tucker (often referred to as bush food in Australia) is the traditional food native to Australia used as sustenance by many Aboriginal people.
-Aboriginal people have eaten native animal and plant foods for an estimated 60,000 years of human habitation on the Australian continent.
+Bush tucker (often referred to as ‘bushfood’ in Australia) is the traditional food native to Australia used as sustenance by many Aboriginal and Torres Strait Islander people.
+Aboriginal and Torres Strait Islander people have eaten native animal and plant foods for an estimated 60,000 years of human habitation on the Australian continent.
 Bush tucker is also a reference to any native fauna/flora that is used for culinary and/or medicinal purposes regardless of which continent or culture it originates from.

 Examples of Australian native plant foods include the fruits: